IS MAKING A WILL YOURSELF A WISE CHOICE?

 YOU AVOID MAKING ERRORS

 A will has to be free of mistakes.
-Although that may seem obvious to you and you may think your DIY attempt is error free, there may be several errors on it without you even realizing seeing especially that you may miss some key points from not being familiar with the rules around wills.
+Although that may seem obvious to you and you may think your DIY attempt is error free, there may be several errors on it without you even realising seeing especially that you may miss some key points from not being familiar with the rules around wills.

 Common errors which may arise when writing a will include forgetting to sign the will, not telling anyone where the will is located and forgetting to update it after marriage, to name a few.